 Well, the UK legal requirements for marriage documents that are required to formalize and make your marriage official, of course.
 Depending on where you choose to get married, the legal requirements tend to change a bit.
 Many factors are considered before approving a marriage between two parties.

 In this blog, you’ll find the necessary information about the legal requirements for getting married in the United Kingdom.
+Please note, there are no legal requirements for your wedding vows.

 UK Legal Requirements for Marriage – Marriage Location